Office of General Counsel

 Another major professional responsibility within the Office of General Counsel is administration of claims arising under the Federal Tort Claims Act (FTCA).

-Click here for more detailed information about the OGC organization or click on any of the links on the right side of this page for more information about the Office of General Counsel and related programs including Accreditation, HIPAA Information, an Index of Terms, the Office of General Counsel Opinions, gifts to the Department of Veterans Affairs, claims under the FTCA, local Chief Counsel Districts, the Office of Regulations Policy and Management and to Search this site.
+Click here for more detailed information about the OGC organization or click on any of the links on the right side of this page for more information about the Office of General Counsel and related programs including Accreditation, HIPAA Information, the Office of General Counsel Opinions, gifts to the Department of Veterans Affairs, claims under the FTCA and local Chief Counsels in the VA Districts.